410-06 Memberships and Dues

 - Library invoices for minor membership fees or dues primarily for the costs of association publications are allowable.

-- Memberships should be institutional rather than individual, and no more than one full institutional membership should be purchased per association.
-When the association charges the full rate for an initial membership and lower rates for associate memberships, duplicate memberships may be paid from institution funds when approved in writing by authorized institution personnel.
+- Whenever possible, memberships should be institutional rather than individual and no more than one full institutional membership should be purchased per association.
+When the association charges the full rate for an initial membership and lower rates for associate memberships, duplicate memberships may be paid from institution funds.
 Institutional memberships should not remain with a staff member after termination.

 - Membership in an organization made up of public officials and administrators is generally institution-related and a benefit to the institution.